Château de Châlucet

 Château de Châlucet, Medieval castle in Saint-Jean-Ligoure, France

-Built in 1130 by the Jaunhac family, the castle expanded in the 13th century under Géraud de Maulmont into a large fortified palace for the viscounts of Limoges.
+The castle was founded around 1130 by the Jaunhac family and grew in the 13th century under Géraud de Maulmont into a large fortified palace.
+It served as an important seat for the viscounts of Limoges and documents the political power of this family in the region.

 Location: Saint-Jean-Ligoure